 The Balfour Declaration

-From 1517 to 1917, Israel, along with much of the Middle East, was ruled by the Ottoman Empire.
+From 1517 to 1917, what is today Israel, along with much of the Middle East, was ruled by the Ottoman Empire.

 But World War I dramatically altered the geopolitical landscape in the Middle East.
 In 1917, at the height of the war, British Foreign Secretary Arthur James Balfour submitted a letter of intent supporting the establishment of a Jewish homeland in Palestine.
 The British government hoped that the formal declaration—known thereafter as the Balfour Declaration—would encourage support for the Allies in World War I.